Exploring Emerging Blogging Platforms: What’s Next for Bloggers?

 Monetization Model Revenue Predictability Implementation Complexity Scalability Best For

-Subscriptions / memberships High, recurring (`MRR`) Medium — CMS + billing High with retention focus Niche audiences, courses
+Subscriptions / memberships High, recurring (MRR) Medium — CMS + billing High with retention focus Niche audiences, courses

 Paywalls / paid posts Medium — transactional Low–Medium — paywall tech Medium Premium analysis, exclusives